PolyJailbreak: Cross-Modal Jailbreaking Attacks on Black-Box Multimodal LLMs: An empirical study

-Across all conditions, we observe a layerwise trend: CSR typically peaks around layer -$15$ and declines toward the output.
-However, this decline is steeper in LLaVA, especially under visual perturbations.
-This suggests that its trainable visual alignment entangles semantic clusters in deeper layers, weakening safety boundaries.
-In contrast, LLaMA's frozen structure preserves more consistent separability throughout.

-To validate these findings at the behavioral level, we measure the ASR under various multimodal configurations (Table~\ref{tab:asr_comparison}).
-Results show that internal semantic compression aligns with increased jailbreak success.
-In text-only settings, emoji prompts raise LLaVA's ASR from 37.00\% to 47.25\%, mirroring the CSR drop.
-With visual inputs, ASR remains high regardless of image semantics: 74.50\% (CatSameLabel), 70.50\% (CatOppLabel), and 74.25\% (Noise+MalTypora).
-These results suggest that LLaVA's alignment amplifies vulnerability, even under noisy or contradictory inputs.
-LLaMA maintains ASR below 10\% in all cases, including only 10.75\% in emoji+CatOppLabel, consistent with its higher CSR.
-This also suggests that if more complex visual inputs were used to substantially reduce LLaMA’s CSR, its susceptibility to jailbreaks may increase significantly.
+We measure ASR under various multimodal configurations (Table~\ref{tab:asr_comparison}).
+Overall, increased jailbreak success aligns with reduced representational separability, though the strength of this alignment varies across models.
+In text-only settings, emoji prompts raise LLaVA's ASR from 37.00\% to 47.25\%, consistent with the observed decrease in CSR.
+When visual inputs are introduced, LLaVA maintains a high ASR regardless of image semantics, reaching 74.50\% (CatSameLabel), 70.50\% (CatOppLabel), and 74.25\% (Noise+MalTypora).
+By contrast, LLaMA maintains ASR below 10\% in all cases, including only 10.75\% in emoji+CatOppLabel, consistent with its higher CSR.
+This suggests that if more complex visual inputs were used to substantially reduce LLaMA’s CSR, its susceptibility to jailbreaks may increase significantly.
 Aggregating across modalities, LLaVA's ASR increases from 42.13\% (text-only) to 95.13\% (with visuals).
-LLaMA only increases from 21.13\% to 32.5\%.
-Crucially, both use identical textual prompts, confirming that visual inputs, regardless of content, act as latent triggers and amplifiers of jailbreak vulnerability in MLLMs.
+LLaMA also increases from 21.13\% to 32.5\%.
+Taken together, these results suggest that visual inputs act as latent triggers that can amplify jailbreak vulnerability, but the extent to which internal semantic compression propagates to behavioral failures depends on the model’s alignment and fusion mechanisms.